contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/01_debug-discover/07_import.md

-Restlet Client helps you to discover your APIs by defining requests and even recording them.
+Restlet Client helps you discover your APIs by defining requests and even recording them.
 Defining a single request manually is fine, defining the whole set of requests required by your API can be a boring and error prone task.
 In parallel, you may have already described your API using of the current standard, such as Swagger.
 Why not reusing this existing documentation?